skeletondyh/skeletondyh.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Excited that our paper about <b>SSM on graphs</b> has been accepted by <b>ICML 2024</b>!
+Excited that our paper about SSM on graphs has been accepted by ICML 2024!
 Camera-ready version and code are coming soon!